Azure/azure-sdk/docs/typescript/implementation.md

 Modern npm packages often ship multiple source distributions targeting different usage scenarios.
 Packages must include a CJS or UMD build, an ESM build, and original soure files.
 Packages may include other source distributions as necessary for their particular usage scenarios.
 The main downside of including additional source distributions is the increased package size (larger packages mean CIs take longer).
 However, performance, compatibility, and developer experience goals are often more important.

-{% include requirement/MUST id="ts-include-original-source" %} include the source code in your source map files' sourcesContent structure e.g. by using the TypeScript compiler option `inlineSourcemaps`.
+{% include requirement/MUST id="ts-include-original-source" %} include the source code in your source map files' `sourcesContent` by using the TypeScript compiler option `inlineSources`.

 The source code in your package helps developers debug your package. _Go-to-definition_ is a quick way to confirm how to use a function.
 Seeing useful names and readable source code in call stacks helps with debugging.
 We can aggressively optimize the build artifacts since users won't need to puzzle through the mangled code.